Subcontractor Safety Management Guide

 Nobody's signed it.
 A health and safety policy without a signature from the owner or senior leader is just a piece of paper.
 The signature is the commitment.
 Without it, auditors flag it, GCs question it, and OHS officers notice.

-Workers have never seen it.
+Workers have never seen it. can show you which workers have acknowledged your policy and which have not.
 If your crew can't tell you what your company's safety policy says, the policy isn't doing its job.
 This is a common audit finding: the document exists, but it sits in a binder in the office while the crew is on site.

 Safety Evolution builds audit-ready safety programs for contractors every week.
 Your policy is the first thing we write, and we make sure it reflects your actual business, not someone else's template.